 Tilak has been working as an expert guide since he was 19 years old, beginning his career as an assistant guide over 25 years ago in 1992.
 He has vast experience working in many trekking regions of Nepal.
 Tilak can take you on whatever adventure you choose.
-He can take you either to the Everest region, Annapurna region, Kanchenjunga Base Camp, and Makalu Base Camp Trek in the eastern part of Nepal or the Langtang region.
+For example, he can take you to Everest, Annapurna, Kanchenjunga Base Camp, and Makalu Base Camp Trek in eastern Nepal or the Langtang region.

 How did your career begin?
 When did you start working as a tour guide?

 My career began in 1992 when I started working as an assistant guide (a position I held until 1999).
 As part of this role, I was excited to visit many tourist destinations, such as Annapurna, Langtang, Everest, and many more.
 These years were vital for gaining experience in the adventure tourism industry.
 I built my experience levels to improve and hone my adventure trekking skills.

 This period also improved my English speaking skills, enabling me to serve my guests better whilst achieving my Bachelor of Arts degree (BA) from Tribhuvan University.

 Once I finished my graduation, I had all the skills I needed to guide guests worldwide.
 So, in 2003, I completed my formal trekking guide training from NATHM.
 Then, I became a certified trek guide by the Government of Nepal.
 And at the same time, I started my own business as the founder of Nepal Hiking.